hashicorp/demo-consul-cloud-map/docs/stage2.md

 Note that the `call_upstream` metadata shows the `api.example.terraform` endpoint.

 ![Jaeger interface with request traces showing api.example.terraform for API calls and localhost:9091 for database calls](images/stage2/tracing.png)

+We confirm that our functionality still works in this canary test.
+Let's add a Consul sidecar to the Web UI on AWS EC2 so we can better manage the migration from hybrid to AWS.